Following in AMLA’s footsteps: is direct enforcement the way to go for wandering ENISA?

 Environmental Consequences

 Greenwashing has severe environmental consequences, undermining the progress towards the European Green Deal and the Paris Agreement goals to transition to a low carbon economy.
-It diverts attention and resources from genuinely sustainable initiatives, as consumers become disillusioned and may allow companies to prosper by pretending, they’re green—without doing the work.
+It diverts attention and resources from genuinely sustainable initiatives, as consumers become disillusioned and may allow companies to prosper by pretending that they’re green—without doing the work.

 Consumer Deception

 Greenwashing not only impacts the environment—it also misleads consumers.
 When companies falsely claim to be “green” or “eco-friendly,” it becomes more challenging for people to distinguish which products or brands are truly sustainable.
 As a result, the meaning of these terms becomes weaker and more confusing.
 Additionally, when consumers realise that despite their efforts, they were misled by a company it also erodes their trust.
-They may feel discouraged, frustrated, sceptical or even stop trying to make environmentally responsible choices which may halt meaningful change.
+They may feel discouraged, frustrated, skeptical or even stop trying to make environmentally responsible choices which may halt meaningful change.

 Distorts Financial Markets

 Greenwashing isn’t just bad PR—it’s bad for markets.
-Investors want their money to align with their environmental values.
-But when funds or products are falsely labelled “green,” trust disappears.
+Investors may want their money to align with their environmental values.
+But when companies falsely market their goods or operations as “green”, trust disappears.
 This creates uncertainty, discourages sustainable investing, and destabilizes financial markets.
 As a result, capital may flow to undeserving companies, while those that are truly working towards sustainability struggle to compete.
-In the long run, this weakens the credibility of the EU’s sustainable finance framework and risks destabilising efforts to fund the green transition.
+In the long run, this risks destabilising efforts to fund the green transition – an effort that relies not only on central banks, but also on public investment, private capital markets, and citizen engagement.
+According to European Commission estimates, achieving the EU’s 2030 climate and energy targets will require additional annual investments of approximately €620 billion, mobilised through a combination of national budgets, EU funding instruments (such as InvestEU and the Innovation Fund), and private financing.

 From Claims to Consequences: The EU’s Legal Response to Greenwashing